zeekus/textfiles/howto_install_pdk_on_windows.md

 ./install.ps1
 ```

-# verify it was installed properly
+# verify it was installed properly from powershell window as admin

 ```
 choco upgrade chocolatey --pre
 ```

-# install pdk
+# install pdk from power shell window as admin

 ```
 choco install pdk